-At Oaks Parish, Discipleship Groups serve as a greenhouse for personal growth and leadership development.
+At Oaks Parish, Discipleship Groups serve as a greenhouse for going deeper with God and others.
 Meeting in the 'off-week' of Parish Community, men's and women's discipleship groups seek holistic gospel transformation in relationship to God, one another, and culture.
+Through these groups Oaks Parish grows as a church of disciples who are learning to disciple others both inside and outside the church.

 In his person and work, Jesus embodied the gospel of grace that leads to the flourishing of relationship with God, one another, and place.
-As a result people became free from sin in the love of God, began thinking about their story and relationships differently, and engaged culture with fresh eyes (sometimes literally after being blind!)
-In Discipleship Groups we utilize resources that shape us along these lines, synonymous with our core values.
+As a result people came to know the love of God, began thinking about their story and relationships differently, and engaged culture with fresh eyes (sometimes literally after being blind!)
+In discipleship groups we utilize resources that shape us along these lines, synonymous with our core values.
 Here are some examples:

 - Formative Rhythms (God)-Study an in-depth study of a book of the Bible, such as Galatians or a study of prayer such as Paul Miller’s A Praying Life.